 because therapy can indeed limit the impact of paranoia it's important for affected individuals to seek help for paranoid personality disorder.

 People with the paranoid style are often most comfortable with others who share their suspicious view of the world.

-A therapist it is often difficult to determine whether someone has a paranoid style because they're paranoid beliefs may sound real.
+A therapist it is often difficult to determine whether someone has a paranoid style because their paranoid beliefs may sound real.

-People with the paranoid personality typically exhibit overblown perceptions that is their ideas may or may not be true.
+People with a paranoid personality typically exhibit overblown perceptions that is their ideas may or may not be true.

 Overblown perceptions are not obviously fake in many cases they are simply notions that the paranoid continues to subscribe to in spite of evidence that they are incorrect ...,

 ..., for example, that their cult leader really wants the best for them even though they've discovered evidence of exploitation and wrongdoing.

 Finally, people with the paranoid style might occasionally experience brief psychotic episodes.